 The INSITU project will address these challenges by developing systematic support for enhanced situational understanding.
 The solution will provide a common map interface, integrating harmonisation of terminology and collaboration support for information sharing and synthesis.
 The enhanced COP will also support evaluation and learning from exercises and incidents.

-The project is coordinated by the Centre for Integrated Emergency Management (CIEM) at the University of Agder, in collaboration with NTNU, Tingtun AS, One Voice AS, the County Governor of Agder, Center for Advanced Research in Emergency Response at Linköping University, and the University of Sydney.
+The project is coordinated by the Centre for Integrated Emergency Management (CIEM) at the University of Agder, in collaboration with NTNU, Tingtun AS, F24 Nordic, the County Governor of Agder, Center for Advanced Research in Emergency Response at Linköping University, and the University of Sydney.
 A reference group of key emergency stakeholders secures close interaction with end users.

 An interdisciplinary team of experts in emergency management, geographic information systems, terminology harmonisation and digital collaboration, will work together to solve the R&D challenges related to information synthesis, geovisualization, terminology harmonisation, interoperability and collaboration scripting.